 When galvanized and copper plumbing are connected in the plumbing of a house or building, electrolysis can happen.
-To prevent this reaction connect them with a dielectric fitting.
+To prevent this reaction, connect the pipes with a dielectric fitting.
 This reaction also occurs when a ground wire touches a galvanized connection on a hot water heater.
 When electrolysis is ongoing, the copper pipe is pitted by corrosion, leading to a pinhole leak in the copper pipe.

 Acidic water corrodes the copper, eventually causing a pinhole leak in the copper pipe.
 There are three kinds of pitting corrosion not related to mixed metals.

-- Type two pitting is related to soft water that has a pH below 7.2.
-It normally doesn't happen when the temperature is below 140 degrees F. This pitting is also narrow and causes pipe failure.
+Type two pitting is related to soft water that has a pH below 7.2.
+It normally doesn't happen when the temperature is below 140 degrees Fahrenheit.
+This pitting is also narrow and causes pipe failure.

-- Type three pitting is related to cold water that has a pH level over 8.0.
+Type three pitting is related to cold water that has a pH level of over 8.0.
 This pitting is wide and shallow and causes pipe blockage or blue water.